Yitzchak Blazer: Career

 From 1880 to approximately 1891, he served as the head of the Kovno Kollel in Kaunas, Lithuania, which was founded by Salanter.
 Under Blazer's direction, the kollel came to be "considered by its contemporaries as a bastion of the Mussar movement," a Jewish ethical movement based in Lithuania within the Russian Empire, and was attacked by the Musar movement's opponents.

 He later joined Nosson Tzvi Finkel in leading the Slabodka Yeshiva.

 Rabbi Yosef Yozel Horwitz was one of the primary pupils of Rabbi Blazer.

 Later years

-In 1904 he emigrated to Jerusalem, where Rav Shmuel Salant was Chief Rabbi; during Rav Itzele's last three years they worked together on several communal and charitable projects.
-Rav Blazer died on 11 Av 5667 (1907).
+In 1904 he emigrated to Jerusalem, where Shmuel Salant was Chief Rabbi; during Blazer's last three years they worked together on several communal and charitable projects.
+Blazer died on 11 Av 5667 (July 21 or 22, 1907).

-Personal Anivus

-In keeping with his teacher's ideas and ideals, his acts of personal Anivus (humility) included: